liufei2016/ncRNA/README.md

 - Download
    - Windows version (64bit)
       - Please download the zip file [ncRNA.zip](https://github.com/liufei2016/ncRNA/blob/master/ncRNA.zip).
-         - Then unzip it and double click on the FCPN.exe to run the software.
+         - Then unzip it and double click on the ncRNA.exe to run the software.
-      - Or you can choose to download [install_ncRNA.exe](https://github.com/liufei2016/ncRNA/blob/master/install_ncRNA.exe).
+      - Or you can choose to download [install.exe](https://github.com/liufei2016/ncRNA/blob/master/install.exe).
-         - Install it.
+         - Install it in a empty folder.
          - Double click on ncRNA.exe or the icon on your desktop after installation.
 # FAQs

 # Team Members
-Fei Liu, Fuwen Luo, Yang Li, Shangshang Mao, Yuhong Li, Junjie Feng, Tingting Duan, School of Software Engineering,
+Fei Liu, Fuwen Luo, Yang Li, Shangshang Mao, Yuhong Li, Junjie Feng, Tingting Duan, Yinkuang Su, School of Software Engineering,
 South China University of Technology,
 <br>Ming Chen, Shu Yang, Peijing Zhang, Qi Chen,